 Talking in terms of changes of global average temperature, however, tells us rather little about the impacts on human communities.
-There will be some positive impacts, for instance an increase in plant growth due to a carbon dioxide fertilization effect and a longer growing season at high latitudes.
+There will be some positive impacts, for instance a longer growing season at high latitudes.
 But most impacts will be adverse3.
-One obvious impact will be due to the rise in sea level (possibly of a metre this century) that is occurring because of the melting of ice sheets and glaciers on land and since ocean water expands as it is heated.
+One obvious impact will be due to the rise in sea level (of about half a metre a century, equivalent to 20 inches) that is mainly occurring because ocean water expands as it is heated.
 This rise will continue for many centuries - to warm the deep oceans as well as the surface waters takes a long time.
 This will cause large problems for human communities living in low-lying regions.
 Many areas, for instance in Bangladesh (Figure 1), southern China, islands in the Indian and Pacific oceans and similar places elsewhere in the world, will be impossible to protect and many millions will be displaced.